paulscottrobson/flat/documents/CSpectReadme.txt

-#CSpect V2.1.1 ZXSpectrum emulator by Mike Dailly
-(c)1998-2018 All rights reserved
+ï»¿#CSpect V2.2.0 ZXSpectrum emulator by Mike Dailly (c)1998-2018 All rights reserved

 Be aware...emulator is far from well tested, might crash for any reason!